ianCSMajor/SQL_CS166_Final_Project/README.md

 The purpose of the database is to identify relations between mechanic shops and customers and to pull up information for an array of different items such as: customers. service requests, cars, mechanics, car ownership and billing info.

-The following functions were implemented into the database: AddCustomer, AdDmECHANIC, aDDcAR, InitiateServiceRequest, CloseServiceRequest, ListCustomersWithBillsLessThanHundred, ListCustomersWithMoreThanTwentyCars, ListCarsBefore1995With50000Miles, ListKCarsWithMostServices, ListCustomersInDescendingOrder, Exit.
+The following functions were implemented into the database: AddCustomer, AddMechanic, AddCar, InitiateServiceRequest, CloseServiceRequest, ListCustomersWithBillsLessThanHundred, ListCustomersWithMoreThanTwentyCars, ListCarsBefore1995With50000Miles, ListKCarsWithMostServices, ListCustomersInDescendingOrder, Exit.

 ![diagram](https://user-images.githubusercontent.com/57507406/155856778-e0ed6be2-f9f7-47f5-8ae1-32f98f605f6c.png)